loicmathieu/dojo-quarkus-mp-messaging/README.md

 - Define an `Emitter<Order>` configured with the `orders`.
 This channel is already configured in the `application.properties`.
 - Update the `create(Order order)` method to use this emitter to send the Order to the broker.

-Start the application with ̀`mvn package:dev`.
+Start the application with `mvn quarkus:dev`.

 You can send orders to the endpoint with this curl: